This text accompanies

 1 [For the purposes of this Decision, all developing country Members are eligible Members.
 Developing country Members with the capacity to export vaccines are encouraged to opt out from this decision.][For the purpose of this Decision, developing country Members who export more than 10 percent of world exports of COVID-19 vaccine doses in 2021 are not eligible Members.]

-(NOTE: this leaves China’s status unresolved.
-In the May 10 General Council meeting, China — the only developing country to export more than 10% of exported doses in 2021 — said it could not accept the text in the second pair of square brackets but it would voluntarily opt out under the first part of the footnote if the second part was deleted.
-See also this.)
+(NOTE: In the May 10 General Council meeting, China — the only developing country to export more than 10% of exported doses in 2021 — said it could not accept the text in the second pair of square brackets but it would voluntarily opt out under the first part of the footnote if the second part was deleted.
+See also this.

-2 For the purpose of this Decision, it is understood that ‘subject matter of a patent’ [includes][means all finished COVID-19 vaccine products,]ingredients and processes [necessary] for the manufacture of the COVID- 19 vaccine.
+2 For the purpose of this Decision, it is understood that “patented subject matter” includes ingredients and processes necessary for the manufacture of the COVID-19 vaccine.

 2. For greater clarity, an eligible Member may authorize the use of patented subject matter under Article 31 without the right holder’s consent through any instrument available in the law of the Member such as executive orders, emergency decrees, government use authorizations, and judicial or administrative orders, whether or not a Member has a compulsory license regime in place.
 For the purpose of this Decision, the “law of a Member” referred to in Article 31 is not limited to legislative acts such as those laying down rules on compulsory licensing, but it also includes other acts, such as executive orders, emergency decrees, and judicial or administrative orders.